-VMs are exclusively available to active Visual Studio subscribers (all standard subscriptions, plus annual cloud subscriptions) on Azure, and only through the monthly Azure credits for Visual Studio subscribers, or team Azure subscriptions set up using the Dev/Test Pay-As-You-Go offer or Enterprise Dev/Test offer.
+VMs are exclusively available to active Visual Studio subscribers (all standard subscriptions, plus Cloud subscriptions) on Azure, and only through the monthly Azure credits for Visual Studio subscribers, or team Azure subscriptions set up using the Dev/Test Pay-As-You-Go offer or Enterprise Dev/Test offer.

-Example 1: A team of five developers are licensed for different Visual Studio subscription levels: three have Visual Studio Enterprise Subscription and the other two have Visual Studio Professional with MSDN Subscription.
+Example 1: A team of five developers are licensed for different Visual Studio subscription levels: three have Visual Studio Enterprise Subscription and the other two have Visual Studio Professional Subscription.
 One team member with Visual Studio Enterprise Subscription sets up a Microsoft Azure subscription using the Dev/Test Pay-As-You-Go offer to act as the team's development environment.
 This team member deploys a VM with Microsoft SharePoint Server to be used for development and testing by the team members with Visual Studio Enterprise Subscription.
-The other two team members with Visual Studio Professional with MSDN Subscription.
-The other two team members with Visual Studio Professional with MSDN Subscription cannot use this VM because their subscription level does not provide rights to use SharePoint Server.
+The other two team members with Visual Studio Professional Subscription cannot use this VM because their subscription level does not provide rights to use SharePoint Server.

-Example 2: A developer who is licensed for Visual Studio Professional with MSDN Subscription has deployed SQL Server in a VM running on Microsoft Azure in order to develop new stored procedures for a database application.
+Example 2: A developer who is licensed for Visual Studio Professional Subscription has deployed SQL Server in a VM running on Microsoft Azure in order to develop new stored procedures for a database application.
 While the work is proceeding, the Visual Studio subscription expires.
 Because the subscription has expired, the cloud use rights also expire and the developer must cease use of SQL Server within this VM.